 - And another.

-- And especially that one that I already started, the one that is YA fiction and kind of embarrassing but also sort of awesome.
+- And especially that YA one that is kind of embarrassing but also sort of awesome.

 - Eat sushi in Japan.